-CIACLA shall promote Contemporary Irish Culture through a multidisciplinary programme, coinciding with local and international cultural partnerships.
-CIACLA aims to develop a creative platform to support and challenge Irish artists, working across disciplines, as a means of promoting Irish culture in Los Angeles.
+CIACLA promotes Contemporary Irish Culture and supports local diverse communities through a multidisciplinary programme, in collaboration with local and international cultural partnerships.
+CIACLA is focused on developing a creative platform to support and challenge artists as a means of promoting creative innovation and collaborative initiatives in Los Angeles.

 image: Adam Gibney

 Through a programme focused on public engagement, CIACLA showcases multidisciplinary contemporary art projects that engage with local communities and interrupt the vision of what ‘Ireland’ is.

 CIACLA operates as a creative hub for Irish and local partners to showcase their activities; through a programme that aims to support work that is new, experimental and unrestricted.
 CIACLA facilitates collaborative events with local artists and cultural partners while also showcasing artists, curators and institutions based in Ireland.

 Fluctuating between incubation and activation, CIACLA hosts exhibitions, events, residencies, collaborative projects and professional practice workshops to support networking and outreach opportunities for both local and Irish artists within the Californian arts community.

 Promoting established and emerging Contemporary Irish Visual Artists, living in Ireland and USA that challenge traditional methods, concepts and subjects.